 The Impact Area Groundwater Study Program staff works closely with state and federal environmental regulators to ensure that cleanup activities are conducted properly, efficiently and in accordance with all regulatory standards.
 The program also seeks input from residents of neighboring towns regarding the investigation and proposed interim and final cleanup solutions.

-This web site is designed to engage community members in the decision-making process, as well as inform them of the Impact Area Groundwater Study Program's findings and proposed cleanup actions.
+This web site is designed to engage community members in the decision-making process, as well as inform them of the Impact Area Groundwater Study Program's findings and cleanup actions.
 If you have questions or comments or would like more information, please e-mail us.